- Publisher : Katherine Tegen Books

 I’ve been waiting on this book for a while.
 I was first introduced to Robyn Schneider through her YouTube channel RobynIsRarleyFunny.
 I liked her personality and how she straddled the line of beauty guru and nerdiness.
 And as a watched more videos where she discussed the book along with other personal anecdotes I found myself getting really excited for this release.
 And after finally getting my hands on an advanced copy, I have to say this book didn’t disappoint.

-Ezra's first person narration is laid back and tinged with humor, making it very easy to slip in to, I found myself just flipping through the pages.
-Despite his injuries Ezra still has remnants of being the the popular, but modest good looking guy, and this perspective is not usually the one we get in YA
+Ezra’s first-person narration is laid back and tinged with humor, making it very easy to slip in to, I found myself just flipping through the pages.
+Despite his injuries, Ezra still has remnants of being the popular, but modest good looking guy, and this perspective is not usually the one we get in YA